Last Updated on August 24, 2021 by Grow with Bovees

 The colours include white, pink, rose, scarlet, salmon and palest mauve.
 Many of them have flowers which are tinted and shaded.

-The Kurumes are hardier than the indica azaleas and less likely to be damaged by severe frost followed by hot days.
+The Kurumes are hardier than the indica azaleas and a healthy plant is less likely to be damaged by severe frost followed by hot days.

 Macrantha azaleas are low, spreading shrubs with attractive foliage and flowers which are single or double, pale pink, mauve, salmon, red or white.
-The flowers open in late autumn and the plants continue producing blooms right through to early spring.
+The flowers open in late autumn and the bloom period continues right through to early spring.

 The following are the names of some good Macrantha varieties:

 - Fuginishiki (variegated white flowers with lavender lines)

 - Gumpo (white flowers)

 Deciduous Varieties of Azaleas